Choose the best disk location for your big data. This helps reduce snapshot size, eases management, and improves performance.

 2. Configure MySQL to use the updated data and log directories.

-3. Adjust AppArmor config so the MySQL server can access the data.
+3. Adjust AppArmor configuration so the MySQL server can access the data.

 4. Restart the MySQL server.